Think that you stink at budgeting? You don’t need to be a math wizard; all you need are these 7 budgeting skills to succeed.

 Budgeting skill #6 – be an honest editor

 An editor, not as in a publication, but edit the unnecessary out of your life.
 You think you “need” that subscription box.
 It’s so cute!
 But do you really need it?
 Probably not. #sorrynotsorry If you want to stay within your monthly budget, you’ll need to cut the extras and make sure you come in under.
-Again, it’s math; either you have the money, or you don’t.
+Again, it’s math; either you have the positive cash flow to cover the expense, or you don’t.
 (Psst… putting it on a credit card that you can’t pay off means you don’t have the money for it).

 You need to ask yourself the hard questions and be able to answer honestly, lying to yourself isn’t going to get you to your financial goals.